- Babies naturally crave social connections and depend on adults for survival.

 What does children’s social and emotional development look like?

-You’re in for a good time – it’s probably the social and emotional growth that will be the most exciting for you to witness.
-Your baby’s eye contact, his response to your smile, and later his own smile – it’s all part of his development, and signals the growth of you two’s relationship.
-Your baby will even go beserk at around nine months when you do as much as leave the room –even for a second.
-However, his nervous system is maturing – and he’ll eventually be able to deal with everyday stressors and entertain himself for longer.
+This area of development will be the most exciting for you to witness.
+Your baby’s eye contact, their response to your smile, and their later social smile are all part of their development and signals the growth of your relationship.
+Your baby will even go berserk at around nine months when you leave the room –even for a second– because of their separation anxiety.
+However, their nervous system will mature and they’ll eventually be able to deal with everyday stressors and entertain themselves for longer.

 Kinedu has plenty of pointers and activity ideas for boosting your child’s social and emotional development.
-Here’s one of our most popular social and emotional activities – let us know in the comments below if you complete it with your baby!
+Here’s one of our most popular activities.
+Leave a comment below sharing more ideas on how you foster these skills at home!